towfigh/npm-package-publish-starter/README.md

 1. Fork it!
 2. Create your feature branch: `git checkout -b my-new-feature`
 3. Add your changes: `git add .`
-4. Commit your changes: `git commit -am 'Add some feature'`
+4. Commit your changes: `git commit -m 'Add some feature'`
 5. Push to the branch: `git push origin my-new-feature`
 6. Submit a pull request!